-When you run ReSharper Build for the first time, it builds all projects using multiple parallel processes according to your configuration.
-All build management happens out of process, so Visual Studio remains responsive while a build is running.
+When you run ReSharper Build for the first time, it builds all projects using multiple parallel processes according to your.

 The next time you build the solution, dotCover only builds projects that were changed.
 If the change affects public types used in other projects, the dependent projects are rebuilt as well.

 ReSharper Build maintains a dependency graph of inputs and outputs to MSBuild tasks, targets and projects, and efficiently monitors the file system for changes.
 When you start a build, ReSharper Build already knows if the timestamps are up to date, without having to invoke MSBuild: if a timestamp is up to date, the project is skipped.

 By default, ReSharper Build uses the and runs in 6 processes in parallel.
 If necessary, you can specify MSBuild version explicitly and change the number of processes on the page of dotCover options.

 Build process and summary are visualized in the Build & Run window:

 All projects of your solution are visualized in a grid, each of them having specific color.
 You can also hover the mouse over a project to display a tooltip explaining the state.
 Colors represent project build states:

 - Dark grey - the project is cleaned or never built.

 - Grey - the project is not built for one of the two reasons: it is excluded from the solution build, or you only run build for specific projects and unrelated projects are not built.

 - Light Blue - the project was built in the previous run and does not have any changes.